Foundation / Corporation

-Grants to USA, Canada, and International nonprofits, for-profits, and government agencies for the dissemination of research addressing patient-centered approaches to medicine.
+Grants to USA, Canada, and International nonprofit and for-profit organizations, public institutions, and government agencies for research that addresses patient-centered approaches to medicine.
+Applicants must submit an LOI prior to applying.
 Funding is intended for projects involving patients, clinicians, caregivers, and other healthcare stakeholders as members of the patient-centered outcomes research/clinical-effectiveness research (PCOR/CER) enterprise.
-The award offers recipients the opportunity to propose meaningful dissemination projects aimed at spreading awareness and increasing knowledge of new evidence from PCORI-funded research, targeted directly to patients, clinicians, and others who can use this information to inform healthcare decisions.
+The award offers recipients the opportunity to spread awareness and increase knowledge of new evidence from PCORI-funded research, targeted directly to those who can use this information to inform healthcare decisions.

 GrantWatch ID#: 183094

 Award total costs may not exceed $250,000.